psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 Tags: nginx, cache, purge, preload, performance Requires at least: 6.3
 Requires PHP: 7.4
-Tested up to: 6.5.3
+Tested up to: 6.5.5
-Stable tag: 2.0.1
+Stable tag: 2.0.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Manage FastCGI Cache Purge and Preload for Nginx operations directly from your WordPress admin dashboard.
+Manage Nginx Cache Purge and Preload operations directly from your WordPress admin dashboard.

 == Description ==

-This plugin allows WordPress users to manage FastCGI Cache Purge and Preload for Nginx operations directly from the WordPress admin dashboard, enhancing website performance and caching efficiency.
+This plugin allows WordPress users to manage Nginx Cache Purge and Preload operations directly from the WordPress admin dashboard, enhancing website performance and caching efficiency.

+== Features ==

+🚀**Purge All Nginx Cache**: Completely clear all cached data stored by Nginx.
+🚀**Preload All Nginx Cache**: Populate the Nginx cache with the most recent data for the entire website.
+🚀**Auto Preload Nginx Cache**: Automatically preload the cache after purging, ensuring fast page load times by caching content proactively.
+This feature is triggered when Auto Purge is enabled for a single POST/PAGE or when the Purge All cache action is used.
+🚀**Auto Purge Nginx Cache**: Automatically purge the cached version of a POST/PAGE whenever its content is changed.
+Additionally, if the Auto Preload option is enabled, the cache for the POST/PAGE will be automatically preloaded after the cache is purged.
+🚀**Schedule Cache Purge & Preload via WP Cron**: Automate the purge and preload process using WordPress Cron jobs.
+🚀**Remote Nginx Cache Purge & Preload via REST API**: Remotely trigger cache purging and preloading through REST API endpoints.
+🚀**Manual Nginx Cache Purge & Preload**: Allow manual purging and preloading of cache through the table view in Advanced Tab.
+🚀**On-Page Nginx Cache Purge & Preload**: Manually purge and preload Nginx cache for the currently visited page directly from the frontend.
+🚀**Optimized Nginx Cache Preload**: Enhance Nginx cache preload performance with options to limit CPU usage, exclude endpoints, wait retrievals and rate limiting.
+🚀**Monitor Plugin and Nginx Cache Status**: Monitor plugin status, cache status, and Nginx status from the Status tab.
+🚀**User-Friendly Interface**: Easy-to-use AJAX-powered settings, integrated into the WordPress admin bar for quick access.
+🚀**Admin Notices and Logs**: Receive handy notifications and view logs for plugin status and all cache-related actions within the WordPress admin area.
+🚀**Email Notifications**: Receive email alerts upon completion of preload actions, with customizable templates to suit your needs.

 = How does It work? =

 **Technical Background:**

-In properly configured Nginx servers, it is not strictly necessary to have separate **PHP-FPM-USER** (as known WEBSITE-USER) and **WEBSERVER-USER** (commonly, nginx or www-data), but there are scenarios where separating these users can enhance security and performance.
+In properly configured Nginx servers, it is not strictly necessary to have separate **PHP-FPM-USER** (as known WEBSITE-USER or process owner) and **WEBSERVER-USER** (commonly, nginx or www-data), but there are scenarios where separating these users can enhance security and performance.
 Here’s why:

 **Security**: By running the PHP-FPM process under a different user than the Nginx web server, you reduce the risk of privilege escalation.
 If one process is compromised, the attacker does not automatically gain control over the other process.